milasudril/harvester/README.md

 			};
 		}

-The archive content is extracted by the function
+It also contains a function that extracts all files in a directory.

 	template<class ExecutionPolicy>
     Directory extract(const char* src_file,const char* dest_dir,ExecutionPolicy&& exec_policy);

 An `ExecutionPolicy` must have two members

-  * `raise(const char* message);`, that is called up on does not return.
+  * `raise(const char* message)`, that is called up on does not return.
   * `progress(double x)`, that is called regulary during the extraction process.

 The archive content is extracted to a uniqe directory inside `dest_dir`.
 The unique directory name is accessible through the `name` method called on the returned `Directory` object.
 By default, the destructor will remove the created directory.
 If the directory should be kept, the method `release` needs to be called before the `Directory` object goes out of scope.
 Notice that `release` *does not* release the directory name from the object.
 Thus the caller *must not* try to deallocate the name.

-The "harvesting" is transactional.
-That is, if `extract` does not succeed, the all files are removed.
+The extraction process is transactional.
+That is, if `extract` does not succeed, all created files are removed.

 Path validation policy